DigiCert KnowledgeBase - Technical Support-hero

 As stated in the Purpose of the Ballot, “DNSSEC adds an optional layer of security to DNS by enabling cryptographic validation of DNS resource records, ensuring that they are authentic and haven’t been tampered with…If a domain properly configures DNSSEC, DNSSEC validation can meaningfully reduce the risks associated with DNS spoofing or interception attacks against CAs [1].
 Furthermore, DNSSEC validation by CAs provides options for domain owners to achieve provable security of the domain control validation process against network adversaries [1][2].

-However, if you’ve set up DNSSEC and it’s misconfigured, the DigiCert DNSSEC check may fail during domain control validation, and/or the CAA check may fail if you have CAA records for your domains.
+If you’ve set up DNSSEC and it’s misconfigured, the DigiCert DNSSEC check may fail during domain control validation, and/or during the CAA check if you have CAA records for your domains.
 DNSSEC misconfiguration may prevent certificate issuance.

 References